Diego Milito: Style of play

 A quick, dynamic, and technically gifted forward, with good vision, composure, and an eye for goal, Milito was known for his offensive movements and ability in the air, and was capable of finishing well with his head as well as both feet, despite being naturally right-footed.
 He was also an accurate penalty taker.

 Regarding his elegant yet efficient playing style, and his consistent, prolific goalscoring, Goal.com said of Milito in 2010: "His profession is football and his speciality is goals.
 He is considered one of the most impressive strikers in world of football today.
 He doesn't possess the same physical attributes as some of his fellow strikers, but he doesn't need them - he scores goals with ease and has always featured in top teams.
 Milito is a pure Number 9 and lethal in the penalty area."
 After the treble success in the 2009–10 season, many pundits took note of the fact that Milito had always been an effective and efficient striker, yet remained one of the most underrated players in world football because of his low-key manner and the fact that he had plied his trade for smaller, less competitive teams prior to joining Inter.
 Scoring goals on the biggest stages for a marquee team finally earned the striker the recognition merited by his skill and goalscoring record.
 Of the player and his two Champions League winning goals, The Guardian wrote:

 "Vision, timing, flawless technique and sangfroid – these two goals had everything a great striker needs, plus a sense of lyricism in the fluency of his movement.
 The 30-year-old Milito is hardly a fancy striker, not a Messi taking your breath away with a trick or a Tevez galvanising the stadium with elemental force, but his economy has been just as devastating..."

 Milito often struggled with injuries throughout his career.

+Post-playing career

-Sports manager
+Sports management

 After retiring as a professional football player, Diego took over as the sports manager of the club Racing.
 Under his management, great players were brought in and a good sports project was consolidated in which he won two titles: Superliga 2018/19 and Trofeo de Campeones 2019.

-Milito left his post after the end of 2020 due to differences of ideas with the club's leadership.
+He resigned in November 2020, citing differences with the club leadership over its sporting model.

+President of Racing Club

+In December 2024, Milito assumed office as president of Racing Club after the Racing Sueña list won the club's elections.
+Hernán Lacunza and Martín Ferré were appointed as the club's first and second vice-presidents, respectively.